linux-chenxing/linux-chenxing.org/ip/clks.md

 Seems to mean "Main PLL".
 This is the main source of clocks for peripherals.
 Outside of the PM domain.

-- note: How did I come up with this table? :/
+- note: How did I come up with this table? :/ -- based on the register descriptions for the mst786.
 - note: This is entirely a guess based on needing a 864mhz pll frequency and watching what the bits do on the hardware.
         This seems to have the registers shifted to the right by 8 bits compared to the layouts of other mplls that have code in some of the sdks on github.